Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 - A portable monitor to measure the personal exposure to particulate matter.
 - A stationary monitor for remote long(er)-term deployment.

 This repository is part of a bachelor's thesis whose goal it was to develope adaptable low-cost PM monitors and provide a simple and free guide for others also looking to build such systems.
 The monitors described in this repository can either be copied directly or used as the basis for custom units adapted to specific needs.
-The project itself is licensed under the the [`CC-BY 4.0`](LICENSE.md) license, however some of the software libraries used are come with different licenses.
-For more details on this, see [`section 5`](#5-software-library-licensing) of this README file.
+The project itself is licensed under the the [CC-BY 4.0](LICENSE.md) license, however some of the software libraries used are come with different licenses.
+For more details on this, see [section 5](#5-software-library-licensing) of this README file.

 ### 1.1.
 System Overview

 The core of both the portable and stationary monitors is a stack made up of an Arduino UNO and an Adafruit Data Logger Shield (DLS).
 The stationary monitor also includes a DFRobot SIM7600CE-T shield for wireless data transmission to Google Drive.
 Both monitors feature local data storage on an SD card and proper timestamping using the DLS' real-time clock.
 To interface with the Alphasense OPC-N3 module, a voltage divider is required to drop the SPI lines from 5 V to 3 V. The handy prototyping area of the DLS is used to implement this and also to host all of the required connectors for power, communication and (optional) status LEDs.

+--TODO IMAGE_PORTABLE_SCHEMATIC_OVERVIEW

+--TODO IMAGE_STATIONARY_SCHEMATIC_OVERVIEW

 ### 1.2.
 Cost breakdown